Ken Isaacs (executive): Controversies

-At the time of Isaacs nomination for the directorship at IOM, he was in Bangladesh, providing diphtheria treatments to Rohingya refugees as part of his work for Samaritan's Purse.
-Soon after the announcement, The Washington Post published a report that reviewed radio appearances, tweets, and social media posts in which Isaacs appeared to be critical of Islam.
-His Twitter account was soon made private, and he issued an apology, saying, "I deeply regret that my comments on social media have caused hurt and have undermined my professional record."

-A separate report by CNN in March 2018 reviewed retweets and other content on Isaacs' Twitter account said to contain "anti-Muslim sentiments."
+At the time of Isaacs's nomination for the directorship at IOM, he was in Bangladesh, providing diphtheria treatments to Rohingya refugees as part of his work for Samaritan's Purse.
+Soon after the announcement, The Washington Post published and CNN in March 2018 reviewed retweets and other content on Isaacs' Twitter account said to contain "anti-Muslim sentiments."
 After the report, Isaacs told reporters to "judge my actions" (in reference to his humanitarian work with Samaritan's Purse) and also noted that "retweets are not endorsements."
 He also cited his work in majority Muslim nations.